Cummins Diesel Engine Block Heaters

 - Freeze Plug Type - this heater kit is installed through the removal of one of the engine freeze plugs.

 If you are having trouble starting your truck in cold weather then the installation of a new or replacement heater kit will make this experience much easier.

 If you dread trying to start your engine on cold mornings, diesel engine block heaters will definitely help.
 Just connect the block heater cord to your 120-volt outlet and you can keep your engine coolant at a manageable temperature.
 The use of a Cummins Engine Heater

 Cold temperatures place extraordinary demands on engine lubrication, electrical, and fuel systems.
 The use of a Cummins Engine Heating Element Kit overnight or prior to startup can provide quicker starts and protect your engine from damage that can occur during cold weather starts.
 When air temperatures are less than 20°F, starting a cold engine can produce 50 to 100 times more greenhouse gas emissions in the first minute than starting a pre-warmed engine does.
 Pre Heated Cummins engines also deliver better fuel economy and improved lubrication to the engine during start-up which reduces wear to increase your diesel engine's lifespan.

 Cummins Block Heater Installation

-Block heaters are normally a straightforward installation process which is not difficult.
-The installation degree of difficulty can increase due to restricted working conditions. to install.
+Block heaters are normally a straightforward installation process that is not difficult.
+The installation degree of difficulty can increase due to restricted working conditions and the exact location of the heater element location.
 Most engine heaters take one to two hours.